 The best recipe for Vegan Double Chocolate Muffins is here!
 These eggless & dairy-free muffins are so moist (thanks to a secret ingredient!) and contain easy to find & simple ingredients.
-Plus, who doesn't a small-batch recipes that makes 4-5 perfect muffins?!
+Plus, who doesn't want a small-batch recipe that makes 4-5 perfect muffins?!

 The best part of muffins is that, somehow, they make eating dessert for breakfast TOTALLY acceptable!

 Okay, let's be honest, I don't eat muffins for breakfast every day.
 Most of the time you can find me drinking my Green Breakfast Smoothie or downing an Açai Bowl, but sometimes I just need a (sweeter) change of pace.

 In those moments- I want a small batch recipe that makes me just enough double chocolate chip muffins for one week.

 The first small batch muffin recipe I made for SGTO was my fave Vegan Banana Nut Muffins, but now it was time to introduce some chocolate to the mix.
 These vegan chocolate muffins are not too sweet and can easily be made refined sugar-free too.